Denzy7/dengine/docs/README.md

 # dengine

-- Cross platform and lightweight game engine.
+- Cross platform and lightweight graphics engine.
 - Written in C99
-- Uses at least OpenGL 3.0 and OpenGL ES 2.0
+- Uses at least OpenGL 2.1 and OpenGL ES 2.0
-- Some features need GL 3.2 or ES 3.2
+- Some features need GL 3.2 or ES 3.2 but will be disabled with not avaliable
 - It's possible to use GL 2.1 provided the following generic extensions are available:
 	- `GL_*_vertex_array_object`
 	- `GL_*_framebuffer_object`